 includes/query-filter.php applies the active language to WP_Query via pre_get_posts and the_posts.
 A few caching considerations follow from that:

-meta_keyat WP_Query top level when not needed — it forces an INNER JOIN that silently drops posts without that key.
+- Avoid meta_key at WP_Query top level when not needed.
+It forces an INNER JOIN that silently drops posts without that key.
 Not a cache rule per se, but combined with caching it can freeze bad results.

 Settings-Errors Transients